-Level Course Name Number Semester Credits Days 3 Survey of American Literature 0131 Both 1 6/6
+Level Course Name Number Semester Credits Days 3 American Literature 0131 Both 1 6/6

-This course examines the major works of American literature from the origins of the Native American period to the present day.
+This course examines the major works of American literature from the origins of the Romatic Era to the present day.
 While the main organization is chronological, examining historical and cultural influences on the literature, the course will also reinforce the students' understanding of literary structures in various genres.
 Students will sharpen thinking skills through composition assignments and class discussion.
 Students will be required to write a research paper

-Level Course Name Number Semester Credits Days 4 Honors Survey of American Literature 0138 Both 1 6/6
+Level Course Name Number Semester Credits Days 4 Honors American Literature 0138 Both 1 6/6

-This is a full year survey course of American literature, beginning with Native American and continuing into the twentieth century.
+This is a full year survey course of American literature, beginning with Native American literature and continuing into the twentieth century.
 Students will discover that literature and history interact - how we can learn about the politics, culture, and personality of a nation through the study of its literature.
 Heavy emphasis will be placed on writing and speaking.
 Students will write several essays each semester - both in class and out of class.
 They will also write a research paper.
 Each student will be required to give an oral presentation on a particular writer or period of American literature.

-Level Course Name Number Semester Credits Days 5 Advanced Placement Language & Composition 0148 Both 1 6/6
+Level Course Name Number Semester Credits Days 5 Advanced Placement English Language & 0148 Both 1 6/6 Composition

-AP Language and Composition is a hybrid American Literature/Rhetoric and Composition course that is aligned with the College Board's AP Language and Composition Exam.
+AP Language and Composition is a Rhetoric and Composition course that is aligned with the College Board's AP Language and Composition Exam.
 Students will learn how to evaluate a given text's goals, messages, and arguments in light of its era of origin, author, intended audience, implicit or explicit purpose, and subject matter, among other factors.
 Students will be challenged to make use of deep analysis and close reading to explain how and why argumentative rhetoric works across a wide variety of genres, in addition to constructing analytically sound and rhetorically persuasive argumentative writing of their own.
 Students will engage in frequent timed writing exercises during class time in addition to out-of-class writing assignments of varying purposes, lengths, and registers of formality.
-Students will also engage in a rigorous study of American Literature.
 Enrollment is limited to one section of 15 students.
 Students are required to take the AP Exam.